audrasmi/RFFLSCAD/quaternions.scad.md

+## QuatX(a)
+Returns a quaternion for rotating around the X axis by the given number of degrees.

+## QuatY(a)
+Returns a quaternion for rotating around the Y axis by the given number of degrees.

+## QuatZ(a)
+Returns a quaternion for rotating around the Z axis by the given number of degrees.

+## QuatEuller(a)
+Given a triplet of [X,Y,Z] euller rotation angles in degrees, returns a quaternion that is the equavalent rotation.

 ## Q\_Ident()
 Returns an identity quaternion.

 ## Q\_Add\_S(q, s)
-Returns the quaternion resulting from adding a scalar to a quaternion.
+Returns the quaternion resulting from adding a scalar `s` to a quaternion `q`.

 ## Q\_Sub\_S(q, s)
-Returns the quaternion resulting from subtracting a scalar from a quaternion.
+Returns the quaternion resulting from subtracting a scalar `s` from a quaternion `q`.

 ## Q\_Mul\_S(q, s)
-Returns the quaternion resulting from multiplying a quaternion by a scalar.
+Returns the quaternion resulting from multiplying a quaternion `q` by a scalar `s`.

 ## Q\_Div\_S(q, s)
-Returns the quaternion resulting from dividing a quaternion by a scalar.
+Returns the quaternion resulting from dividing a quaternion `q` by a scalar `s`.